 Shake the bottle vigorously to combine the water and glue.
 Note that it’s perfectly normal for bubbles to form as you shake the contents together, and that they’ll disappear on their own after if you let the bottle rest for a while.

-Add enough food colouring to give the mixture a light orange tint.
-Be sure to only add a little at a time—you’ll want the colour to stay nice and light in order to create a good contrast with the glitter!
+Add enough food coloring to give the mixture a light orange tint.
+Be sure to only add a little at a time—you’ll want the color to stay nice and light in order to create a good contrast with the glitter!

-I didn’t have any orange food colouring, so I used a combination of yellow and red icing gel, making sure to only add a tiny bit at a time using a toothpick.
+I didn’t have any orange food coloring, so I used a combination of yellow and red icing gel, making sure to only add a tiny bit at a time using a toothpick.

 Note: If ever you happen to add too much, simply dump out some of the liquid and replace it with more water and clear glue.
 It’s easier to do it at this stage than after you’ve added the glitter.